-- 18.4 We will amend the Rules to adopt a new basis for the "assets test".
+18.4 We will amend the Rules to adopt a new basis for the "assets test".
 The new "assets test" will be the total assets being the subject of the transaction divided by the total assets of the issuer.
 The total assets of the issuer mean the total fixed assets, including intangible assets, plus the total current and non-current assets of the issuer.
 We will also make similar changes to certain provisions under the Rules which have made references to "net tangible assets" or "net assets", where appropriate.
-We will use "total assets" as the new basis for the relevant tests. - Q47.
-Do you agree with our proposal?
+We will use "total assets" as the new basis for the relevant tests.

-Agre ге

-Disagree (please tick one of the following)

-The existing "assets test" using net assets as the basis of calculation should be retained.

-Other views

-- 18.5 We will amend the Rules so that if issuers can satisfy us that the anomalous results of profits test are due to exceptional circumstances, we may allow the adoption of a "turnover test" to substitute for the "profits test".
+- □ Agree - Disagree (please tick one of the following) - □ The existing "assets test" using net assets as the basis of calculation should be retained. - Other views - 18.5 We will amend the Rules so that if issuers can satisfy us that the anomalous results of profits test are due to exceptional circumstances, we may allow the adoption of a "turnover test" to substitute for the "profits test".
 The "turnover test" will only apply if the "profits test" is not applicable.
-The "turnover test" is the turnover attributable to the assets being the subject of the transaction divided by the turnover of the issuer. - Q48.
-Do you agree with our proposal?
+The "turnover test" is the turnover attributable to the assets being the subject of the transaction divided by the turnover of the issuer.

-Agre 20 Disagree (please tick one of the following) "Turnover test" should be an additional standalone test, rather than a substitute test for the "profits test".
+- □ Agree - Disagree (please tick one of the following) - □ "Turnover test" should be an additional standalone test, rather than a substitute test for the "profits test".
+Please state reason(s) for your view. - □ "Turnover test" should not be used as a test for classification of notifiable transactions.
 Please state reason(s) for your view.
-"Turnover test" should not be used as a test for classification of notifiable transactions.
-Please state reason(s) for your view.

-"consideration test".
-The total assets of the issuer mean the total fixed assets, including intangible assets, plus the total current and non-current assets of the issuer.

-Q49.
-Do you agree with our proposal?
+- 18.6 We will amend the Rules to use total assets as the denominator for the "consideration test".
+The total assets of the issuer mean the total fixed assets, including intangible assets, plus the total current and non-current assets of the issuer. - Q49.
+Do you agree with our proposal? - □ Agree - Disagree (please tick one of the following) - □ The existing "consideration test" using net assets as the basis of calculation should be retained. - \Box Other views

-Agree

-Disagree (please tick one of the following)

-The existing "consideration test" using net assets as the basis of calculation should be retained.

-Other views